isakhammer/master_thesis/notes/15nov.md

 # Variations of the classical Canham Helfrich bending elasticity model

 ELASTIC BENDING ENERGY: A VARIATIONAL APPROACH- RICCARDO CAPOVILLA
- -  The paper has alot of good riemann geometry!
+ -  The paper has alot of good (and technical) riemann geometry!
+The author has done tons of papers on General Relativity.

 The free energy on surface S depends on the shape functions through the mean curvature K, the intrinsic curvature R,
 ![image](https://user-images.githubusercontent.com/43385748/202016337-86282136-9ec1-4a48-8ab1-2a784e6226c5.png)